-Rosemary Wilson, from Community Relations, said: "It might be surprising to learn that military personnel need assistance to put food on the table, but they do.
-Often, a junior enlisted family needs a little bit of extra help at the end of the month, and Operation Homefront provides that boost with groceries for their family.
-"From the very first day of the food drive, many of the collection boxes throughout the campus were overflowing with donations.
+Above: Light the Night events took place across Australia bank in San Diego.
+Rosemary Wilson, from Community Relations, said: "It might be surprising to learn that military personnel need assistance to put food on the table, but they of the food drive, many of the collection boxes throughout the campus were overflowing with donations.
 The outpouring of support by our employees for Operation Noble Cause was overwhelming."
-Above: Light the Night events took place across Australia Lighting Australia's night The Australian partner charity, the Leukaemia Foundation, again ran its popular Light the Night event in September, but this year events took place across the country.
-The aim of the fun evening stroll is to raise money and to remember, celebrate and give hope to people living with blood cancers, such as leukaemia, lymphoma and myeloma.
+Lighting Australia's night The Australian partner charity, the Leukaemia Foundation, again ran its popular Light the Night event in September, but this year events took place across the country.
+The aim of the fun evening stroll is to raise money and to remember, celebrate and give hope to people living with blood cancers, such as leukaemia, lymphoma and mveloma.
 Last year in Adelaide, 40 BAE Systems employees and their families got involved for the first walk.
 It was a huge success so the charity has now taken the event nationwide and more BAE Systems sites have been able to get involved.
 Sites are still counting up the hours and how much they raised but it's expected to be another successful partnership.